themillhousegroup/witchhunt/README.md

 ### Rationale
 Having a live styleguide offers great benefits to any dynamic website.
 But sometimes it can be hard to know if your styleguide is truly comprehensive.
 Does it actually exercise every bit of styling specified in your local CSS files?
 Or from the opposite perspective, do you have CSS rules that are no longer needed?

+See also - [CSS Purge](http://www.csspurge.com/) which has provided inspiration for lots of these warnings/violations.

 ### Operation

 - Tell _witchhunt_ where to find your site's styleguide